-- South Africa,
+- South Africa

-- Sri Lanka,
+- Sri Lanka

-- United States of America,
+- United States of America

-Set up of the training
+Set-up of the training

 The programme focuses on three main learning goals:

-- Both from a practical as well as a theoretical point of view, participants explore the relevancy of contemporary museums.
+- Both from a practical as well as a theoretical point of view, participants explore the relevance of contemporary museums.
 As a strategy to overcome grid-locked discussions and polarised bubbles, constructive and empathic multivocal storytelling is investigated.

-- Through activity-oriented assignments and workshops participants experience the various concepts of exhibiting, storytelling, tour-guiding and educational programmes and as such get a new and immersed understanding of this way of exploring museum collections and their stories.
+- Through activity-oriented assignments and workshops, participants experience the various concepts of exhibiting, storytelling, tour-guiding and educational programmes, and as such get a new and immersed understanding of this way of exploring museum collections and their stories.

 Programme and partners

-- Black Archives,
+- The Black Archives

-- Black History Tours,
+- Black Heritage Tours

-- Imagine IC,
+- Imagine IC

-- Tropen Museum,
+- Tropen Museum

-- West Den Haag,
+- West Den Haag

 How to participate?

 Young heritage professionals and academics from Australia, Brazil, India, Indonesia, Japan, the Netherlands, Russia, South Africa, Sri Lanka, Suriname and the United States of America are encouraged to contribute to the international dialogue and practice of navigating complex stories by applying for the training.
-For each training, a total of 22 participants will be invited on the basis of a selection procedure.
+For each training, a total of 22 participants are invited on the basis of a selection procedure.

 The first and second editions of Sharing Stories on Contested Histories took place in December 2018 and 2019.
-Due to Covid-19, the 2020 edition is rescheduled to 11-23 April 2021.
+Due to Covid-19, the 2020 edition was rescheduled to 11-23 April 2021, and took place online.

 For further information: email@example.com.